elwin013/docker-not-only-for-java-developers-examples/README.md

 Uses `maven-jar-plugin` (configuration in `pom.xml:92-105`):
 * in `dependencies` stage to copy dependencies to `dependency` directory in repository layout.
-* in `package` stage to build jar with manifest file containing main class and classpath (for `dependency` directory).
+* in `package` stage to build jar with a manifest file containing main class and classpath (for `dependency` directory).

 In `final` stage dependency from `dependencies` are copied.